timeanddate.comRegister | Log in | Customize

 Debate among Government Agencies

-After a meeting in Ankara, the Energy Minister told reporters about plans to implement daylight saving time all year round, although no decision has been made yet.
+In March, 2008, Turkish Energy Minister Hilmi Guler announced that the government considered implementing daylight saving time all year round, according to Anatolian Agency.
+After a meeting in Ankara, the Energy Minister told reporters about plans to implement daylight saving time all year round.
 Guler’s proposition sparked a reaction from the Turkish Foreign Ministry, which objected to the proposal, saying that such a plan would increase the time difference between Turkey and other countries in Europe and could have negative effect on trade relations.

 YearStart dateEnd dateDaylight duration